wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 );
 ```

-#### 4. Receive
+#### Receive

 Once a message has been emitted by a Transceiver on the source chain, an off-chain process (for example, a relayer) will forward the message to the corresponding Transceiver on the recipient chain.
-The relayer interacts with the Transceiver via an entrypoint for receiving messages.
+The relayer interacts with the Transceiver via an entry point for receiving messages.
 For example, the relayer will call the `receiveWormholeMessage` method on the `WormholeTransceiver` contract to execute the message.
 The `ReceiveRelayedMessage` event is emitted during this process.

 This method should also forward the message to the `NttManager` on the destination chain.
 Note that the the Transceiver interface does not declare a signature for this method because receiving messages is specific to each Transceiver, and a one-size-fits-all solution would be overly restrictive.

 The `NttManager` contract allows an M of N threshold for Transceiver attestations to determine whether a message can be safely executed.
 For example, if the threshold requirement is 1, the message will be executed after a single Transceiver delivers a valid attestation.
 If the threshold requirement is 2, the message will only be executed after two Transceivers deliver valid attestations.
-When a message is attested to by a Transceiver, the contract emits the `MessageAttestedTo` event.
+When a Transceiver attests to a message, the contract emits the `MessageAttestedTo` event.

 NTT implements replay protection, so if a given Transceiver attempts to deliver a message attestation twice, the contract reverts with `TransceiverAlreadyAttestedToMessage` error.
 NTT also implements replay protection against re-executing messages.
 This check also acts as reentrancy protection as well.